thinhlvv/thinhlvv.github.io/_posts/2019-06-20-Understanding-scalability-system.md

 ---
 layout: post
 published: true
-title: Design Architecture: Part 1.
-Understanding Scalability.
+title: Design Architecture [Part 1].
 ---

-This article will walk throw these below concerns:
+This article will be my first lecture in Design Architecture:

 ### When do you need to make decision to scale your system?